ODIM-Project/ODIM/docs/README.md

 **Usage information**

-Perform HTTP POST on the mentioned URI with a request body specifying a connection method to use for adding the plugin.
-To know about connection methods, see [Connection methods](#connection-methods).
+Perform HTTP `POST` on the mentioned URI with a request body specifying a connection method to use for adding the plugin.
+To know about connection methods, see *[Connection methods](#connection-methods)*.

-A Redfish task will be created and you will receive a link to the [task monitor](#viewing-a-task-monitor) associated with it.
+A Redfish task will be created and you will receive a link to the *[task monitor](#viewing-a-task-monitor)* associated with it.
 To know the progress of this operation, perform HTTP `GET` on the task monitor returned in the response header (until the task is complete).

-After the plugin is successfully added as an aggregation source, it will also be available as a manager resource at:
+After the plugin is successfully added as an aggregation source, it will also be available as a manager resource at `/redfish/v1/Managers`.

-`/redfish/v1/Managers`.

-**NOTE:**

-Only a user with `ConfigureComponents` privilege can add a plugin.
+**NOTE:** Only a user with `ConfigureComponents` privilege can add a plugin.
 If you perform this operation without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 >**curl command**